 A fantastically unique bread that contains an open yet irregular crumb topped with a selection of Italian inspired toppings.
 The focaccia can be thin, or thick and can be sliced to make a sandwich or eaten on its own.

 Rye bread is high in fibre and has an extremely strong flavour when compared to other flours.
 A lack of gluten in rye flour can often lead to dense, heavy bread.
 Combining rye and white flour is a common method that is used to make great tasting bread.
 The colour of the rye decides how dense or dark the bread will be.

 Brioche has a rich texture due to containing copious amounts of butter and eggs.
 It is usually sweetened with sugar too.
 Brioche is eaten in France for breakfast or during the day with coffee.
 The most popular form is Brioche à Tête, yet brioche can be found in a loaf form too.

 The literal meaning of the word Ciabatta is slipper which it derives its name from.
-An Italian white bread used to make sandwiches usually but can be served with dinner.
-A properly made artisan ciabatta is hard to find in many countries outside of Italy.
+An Italian white bread is used to make sandwiches, but can also be served with dinner.
+A properly made artisan ciabatta is hard to find outside of Italy.